Kunal-R-kumar/Rock-Paper-Scissors-Game-GUI/README.md

 **It counts the score for multiple rounds**

 It provides 3 buttons having pictures of rock paper and scissor with their title mentioned on it.
-> User can use keyboard keys :
+> A User can use keyboard keys :
 >> r for chooosing Rock

 >> p for choosing Paper

 >> s for choosing Scissors

+>> Enter key for replaying/playing the game